Bizovi/decision-making/README.md

 That's it, whatever will be published here can't be the be-all-end-all bootcamp or course.
 But here are a few of my beliefs, which may persuade you to take the long road to your own development in AI instead of searching for "the tutorial":

-- There is no shortcut to a deep understanding of a domain, especially an interconnected network of fields and communities being in an evolving dialogue
+- There is no shortcut to deep understanding
+    - Of a domain, especially in an interdisciplinary setting (interconnected network of fields)
+    - With communities engaged in an evolving dialogue
 - There is no shortcut to being skillful at something
 - The journey from novice to expert is not linear, however, the "interest compounds"
 - The journey need not be painful, but it can be seriously playful,a source of wonder and meaning
 - Without skin in the game, we can't claim we truly get something
 - Without a vision which is flexible enough, but at the same time long-lived:
-    - In the case of rigidity - there is a risk of being stuck, rigid, or pursue obsessively, counterproductively, and getting fooled
+    - In the case of rigidity - there is a risk of being stuck, pursue obsessively, counterproductively the wrong thing
     - In the case of everything goes - there is a risk of wandering aimlessly and not finding a home
 - Fixating on beliefs and propositional knowing (the facts!) is counterproductive.
 Which should put into question all written above
 - Fixating on skills makes you lose the grasp of the big picture